Samih Farsoun: Biography

-Farsoun was born in Haifa, Mandatory Palestine, in 1937.
-The family left their hometown during the Nakba in 1948.
+Farsoun was born in Haifa, Palestine, in 1937.
+The family was forced to leave their hometown during the Nakba in 1948.
 They settled in Beirut.
 He graduated from Hamilton College in New York.
 He received a master's degree in 1961 and a PhD in 1971, both in sociology from the University of Connecticut.
 He died June 9 of a heart attack while on a walk with his wife in New Buffalo, Michigan.
 He was a resident of Florida and Washington, D.C.
 During his career at AU, Farsoun served as chairman of the Department of Sociology for eleven years, chairman and member of numerous university-wide committees.
 He also established (with John Willoughby) the Arab Studies minor in the Sociology department in 2001.

 Farsoun was the founding dean of the College of Arts and Sciences at the newly established American University of Sharjah in the United Arab Emirates from 1997 to 1999.
 In 2004, Farsoun was named founding dean of Academic Affairs and the College of Arts and Sciences at the newly established American University of Kuwait, where he served until February 2005.

 An activist and mentor to young Arab-Americans, Farsoun was a founding member of several organizations and the author or editor of books and other writings on aspects of the Arab world, Third World development and the political economy of the Middle East.
 He lectured at conferences and provided commentary on radio and television news shows on the Middle East.